emilygv/emilyvernon.com/_posts/2021-08-28-better-creative-briefs-through-empathy.md

 There are **sections in the brief I wish brands provided.
 These included, what we don’t know or want to learn more about, and our real ambitions and project expectations.** My job as a strategist was not to complete the project (that’s the easy part), but make the client look good.
 By providing the right tools and insights to a client, I can definitely make you look like a star.

 If you are making something visual, the most challenging part is a client team’s visual expectation.
-Many projects faulted when strategy becomes design.
+Many projects faltered when strategy becomes design.
 This is because **everyone's definition of simple design concepts such as minimalism, clean or even ‘lab’ differs.** Providing agreed upon competitor examples, inspiration or audience brand references is immensely helpful to reduce strategy to design disappointment.

 ## The importance of the rebrief and scope

 I am sure the perfect brief is out there.
 However, **a good briefing is beyond the brief itself.
 It is the whole process - from the document to conversation.** Briefs are still very subjective.
 An ideal brief for one person might not be the same for another.
 And as a client, you only provide what you feel is relevant.

 There are tips and tricks for that perfect brief, but people are not robots and clients not programmers.
-Sorry folks, humans are involved in this process. **Most of the time I try to provide a brief WIP.** This helps to offer a preview on what's coming, ask for any missing info and allow time for scope conversations.
+Sorry folks, humans are involved in this process. **Most of the time I try to provide a WIP brief.** This helps to offer a preview on what's coming, ask for any missing info and allow time for scope conversations.
 The latter is super important, as you will then know how they understood the project to run.

 Within a project, there is a rebrief the brief phase.
 This can be called many things from immerse to understand.
 It generally means the brief will be read, supplemental insights used and a first approach presented. **Within a rebrief as a client, I am looking for clarity of idea, something interesting and project enthusiasm.** In a way, it's like a first date after texting back and forth for a couple of weeks.

 ## Remember how cultures have different bargaining traditions?

 Well, that's the same for a brief.
-It's a creative negotiation. **As a client, I expect to be challenged and questions by the agency.
+It's a creative negotiation. **As a client, I expect to be challenged and questioned by the agency.
 As an agency, I expect to think the client is boring and can do more.** We all need to look at the brief as a process or phase that we all can improve upon.
 My ultimate piece of advice - know how it feels on the other side of the brief and you'll already improve the process.

 ## Let’s summarise